 Work-Study programs offer part-time on-campus work for students with demonstrated financial need.
-If eligible, you may work up to 19 hours per week and choose from a variety of jobs that offer valuable careerrelated experience.
+If eligible, you may work up to 19 hours per week and choose from a variety of jobs that offer valuable career-related experience.
 Work-Study allows you to earn an hourly wage for work.
 Paychecks are issued twice a month.
 Placements are not guaranteed.
 Program eligibility is available to students enrolled at least half-time (6 or more credits per quarter) who meet all other eligibility requirements.
-Funds available are based on limited annual federal funding.
-Jobs are posted online.
-To search for a work study position, you should visit the SVC website under Academic Support, then Counseling and Career Center, then CCC-Online Job Board.
+Funds available are based on limited annual funding.
+To view work-study positions, you can visit the financial aid website and search the online job board.